laurence-finn/Safari/README.md

 1. In Visual Studio, select Safari.Web in the Solution Explorer, or in the dropdown at the top of the screen.
 2. Press `F5` or click `Debug` > `Start Debugging`.
+3. Click `OK` to any prompts concerning trusting digital certificates.
-3. The website will open in a new browser tab.
+4. The website will open in a new browser tab.
+(Your browser may display a security warning, but this can be safely ignored.)

 ## Database Stored Procedures